arvchahal/CodeDetective/README.md

-# Code Detective VS Code Extension
+# Code Detective CLI

-A VS Code extension to detect syntax errors and other code issues for Python, JavaScript, TypeScript, JSX, C++, and tax code using static analysis and machine learning.
+A CLI to detect syntax errors and other code issues for Python, JavaScript, TypeScript, JSX, C++, and tax code using static analysis and machine learning.

 ## Scope